kstenerud/streamux/streamux-specification.md

 #### Payload

 The payload field contains sub-fields with message-specific information (if any).
-Its contents may be encrypted at some point during the negotiation phase if encryption is used.
+If encryption is used, this field (and any padding) must be encrypted as soon as it is possible to do so (after negotiating encryption parameters).

 #### Padding

 Padding is 0 until otherwise negotiated.
-Once [padding](#field-_padding) has been successfully negotiated to a value greater than 0, all future negotiation messages will have their payload contents padded to the next multiple of this value (padding does not affect the payload length field).
+Once [padding](#field-_padding) has been successfully negotiated to a value greater than 0, this field in all future messages must contain the number of bytes required to pad out the payload field's length to a multiple of the padding amount.
+Block ciphers can then encrypt the payload + padding fields together.
+Padding does not count towards the payload length.

 ### Payload Sub-Fields